ericfortis/mockaton/README.md

 ```

 That `jwtCookie` has a hardcoded header and signature.
 In other
-words, it’s useful iff you care about its payload in frontend.
+words, it’s useful iff you care about its payload in the frontend.

 ---